"Lutf hai kaun si kahani mein

 However, it is not wrong to say that prostitution was absent in ancient or medieval times.
 The way we see tawaif culture today was not the same in the years of its origin and prevalence.
 The tawaifs excelled in music, dance (kathak & mujra), theatre and Urdu literary traditions (ghazals and nazms).
 Tawaifs were largely a North Indian institution central to Mughal court culture from the 16th century onward and became more prominent with the weakening of Mughal rule and emergence of Nawab principalities in the mid 18th century, as the nawabs were the greatest source of patronage for this emerging culture.

 Soon this culture became a tradition with the establishment of "Gharanas" where young girls were trained in both performing arts as well as literature to high standards.
 It is also reckoned that young nawabs and nawabzadis were often sent to these tawaifs to learn etiquette (tehzeeb & tameez) which also included the learning of good music and literature.
 Hence, tawaifs were seen as responsible for inculcating what we regard as the etiquette of royalty!
-Sexual pleasure was only a mere part of their choice to which they want to be intimate with as they had a complete right to say NO. Many courtesans even found their place in the hearts of the rulers which even made these courtesans their wives.
+Sexual pleasure was only a mere part of their choice to whom they want to be intimate with as they had a complete right to say NO. Many courtesans even found their place in the hearts of the rulers which even made these courtesans their wives.

 Young dancing courtesan in a kotha